Goodbye goodwill as European firms pay high price for M&A

 RALLYING CRY

-Many of the worst market cap to book value ratios sit in the banking sector, with 15 percent for Portugal's Banco Comercial Portugues (BCP.LS), 24 percent for Italy's Banco Popolare BAPO.MI and 29 percent for Unione di Banche Italiane (UBI.MI).
+Many of the worst market cap to book value ratios sit in the banking sector, with 15 percent for Portugal's Banco Comercial Portugues, 24 percent for Italy's Banco Popolare and 29 percent for Unione di Banche Italiane.

 "It is really simple.
 Big acquisitions, especially big acquisitions at big premiums, are really dangerous.
 We've known it for years," one of Rio's 15 largest investors told Reuters.